 For applicants who are living overseas, or who have lived overseas previously, obtaining a DBS certificate may be insufficient to establish their suitability to work at the School.
 In such cases the applicant will be required to provide additional information about their suitability from the country (or countries) in which they have lived.
-The School's policy is to request such information from each overseas country in which the applicant has lived for a period of three months or more in the previous 10 years]
+The School's policy is to request such information from each overseas country in which the applicant has lived for a period of three months or more in the previous five years.

-When requesting such information the School has regard to relevant government guidance and will therefore always require the applicant to apply for a formal check from the country in question i.e. a criminal records check (or equivalent) or a certificate of good conduct.
+When requesting such information, the School has regard to relevant government guidance and will therefore always require the applicant to apply for a formal check from the country in question i.e. a criminal records check (or equivalent) or a certificate of good conduct.

 The School recognises that formal checks are not available from some countries, that they can be significantly delayed or that a response may not be provided.
 In such circumstances the School will seek to obtain further information from the country in question, such as a reference from any employment undertaken in that country.
-If a satisfactory reference is obtained the School may allow the applicant to commence work pending receipt of the formal check if the applicant is considered suitable on the basis of the information the School has obtained.
-All suitability assessments must be documented and retained on file.
-Continued employment will remain conditional upon the School being provided with the outcome of the formal check and it being considered satisfactory by the School.